The Best HVAC System Frequently Asked Questions

 No, HVAC air filters vary due to quality and size, and some have specs that others don’t.
 In most cases we recommend installing the filter your HVAC manufacturer recommends pairing up with your installed system, though you might be tempted to try some other filter type for convenience or to remove additional debris from your residence.

 Dry air is what tends to make your throat feel dry or aggravate respiratory ailments.
 During cooler or cold weather, your home rapidly loses its humidity to the outdoors.
 Humidity levels could drop to as low as 15 percent.
 The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommends that homeowners maintain a humidity level between 35 and 50 percent.
-Dry air may also begin to cause more than health problems.
-Static electricity is a direct result of very dry air and houseplants may suffer from winter drought caused by low humidity levels.
-A whole-home humidifier integrates moister with your indoor air and can help relieve ailments related to dry respiratory membranes and would be our recommended solution to this issue.

 Indoor Air Quality is a term used to denote the level or amount of air pollution that exists inside a house or building, particularly occupied areas or rooms.
 Exposure to air pollutants can be up to 100 times higher indoors than outdoors, and the American Lung Association estimates that most people spend 80% of their time indoors.

 Any Heating and Cooling systems work incredibly hard to perform their functions.
 The constant stopping, starting and general operation can wear down any machine.
 Proper care and maintenance help to keep these systems in optimum condition and stop malfunction.
 The typical A/C unit in the Charleston, SC area runs approximately 2600 hours a year.
-While these new systems are far more efficient, they require thorough annual maintenance to ensure your efficiency.

 Yes it does affect all air conditioning and heat pump brands exclude rust & corrosion from their warranty.